Banks' advisory fee slump deepens in crisis-hit Q4

 The number of bond deals across the world fell in the fourth quarter to levels not seen since after the collapse of Lehman Brothers in 2008, according to Thomson Reuters and Freeman Consulting data.

-A stronger start to the year in areas such as mergers and acquisitions fizzled out, leaving investment banks' overall haul of fees at $72.6 billion (46.3 billion pounds) -- down 8 percent on 2010.
+A stronger start to the year in areas such as mergers and acquisitions fizzled out, leaving investment banks' overall haul of fees at $72.6 billion -- down 8 percent on 2010..

 Germany's Deutsche Bank claimed the top fee spot in Europe, relegating JPMorgan to second place -- even if the U.S. firm is still first by fees globally.